4 June 2021

 2. Look for the parents: What are they looking at?

 When a chick has newly flown one of the parents will perch near it and stare at it.
-At this early stage of flight the chick is vulnerable.
-The parent is guarding it.
+At this early stage of flight the parent is guarding it.

 3. Listen for peregrine “whining.”

 When a young peregrine is hungry he whines loudly to get attention.
 A fledgling away from the nest will call very loudly saying, “I’m over here!
 Bring food!!”
 This is not a distress signal.
 It is “teenage” whining.

 4. Watch and listen for upset songbirds warning of a predator.